shoroogAlghamdi/Tic-Tac-Toe/README.md

         }
 ```

-Since it is a Tac Tic Toe game the winner can be defined in multiple ways, for instance, if one of the players forms a horizental, vertical or diagonal line of three consecutive cells of the same value (X or O), then we have a winner.
+Since it is a Tic-Tac-Toe game the winner can be defined in multiple ways, for instance, if one of the players forms a horizental, vertical or diagonal line of three consecutive cells of the same value (X or O), then we have a winner.
 Testing this function could be time consuming if we have used a seperate method for each possibility.
 On the other hand, using the parameterized test will make the process much more easier:

 ```
   @Parameters